raglite/rag-lite-ts/README.md

 ### Design Philosophy

-**"Boringly Simple" Approach:**
-- ✅ Raw SQLite queries (no ORMs)
-- ✅ Direct function calls (no REST/GraphQL)
+**Simple by default, powerful when needed:**
-- ✅ Simple configuration objects
+- ✅ Simple constructors work immediately with sensible defaults
+- ✅ Configuration options available when you need customization
+- ✅ Advanced patterns available for complex use cases
-- ✅ Minimal abstractions
+- ✅ Clean architecture with minimal dependencies
-- ❌ No complex frameworks or dependency injection
+- ✅ No ORMs or heavy frameworks - just TypeScript and SQLite
+- ✅ Extensible design for future capabilities

-This keeps the codebase hackable and maintainable while providing all functionality needed for local semantic search.
+This approach ensures that basic usage is effortless while providing the flexibility needed for advanced scenarios.

 ## Contributing